Our letter to those who serve.

 Sara Weston, ENP, PMP

-I am the founder and Executive Director of 911der Women, Inc. and CEO of Sara Weston Consulting, LLC.
-I have worked in the 911 community for 19 years and I can proudly say that it is in my blood.
+I am the founder of 911der Women, Inc. I have worked in the 911 community for over 20 years and I can proudly say that it is in my blood.
 It is through my work across the country in and around 911 centers, state programs and federal projects that revealed the need for stronger connections and mentorship within 911.
 My work and the amazing people I’ve met, inspired this movement for uplifting and empowering women in 911.
 If we run into each other in my travels, please stop and say hi!
 I hope to open pathways for women in 911 and help us see those pathways through professional and personal growth.